Prospect Street Writers House

 Neighborhood

 Across Prospect Street from the Writers House a path leads to the Bennington College campus.
-The College’s beautiful white Georgian buildings frame a breathtaking vista of Mount Anthony.
+The College’s white Georgian buildings frame a breathtaking vista of Mount Anthony.
 The quad opens and seems to drop away: no wonder it’s called The End of the World.
 Bennington’s evening literary programming is open to the public.